-Standard hoes are often used for weeding, but there are also specifically-designed weeding hoes that follow the same design with a few subtle differences.
+Standard hoes are often used for weeding, but there are also specifically-designed hoes for weeding that follow the same design with a few subtle differences.

-A weeding hoe will often have an edge with more of a blade, and the blade may undulate in order to catch more weeds.
-Like a standard hoe, these tools can be pushed and pulled through the ground, but they’re generally more effective at cutting off stems.
+A hoe for weeding will often have an edge that has more of a blade than a traditional hoe.
+The blade may undulate in order to catch more weeds.
+Like a standard hoe, these weeding tools can be pushed and pulled through the ground, but they’re generally more effective at cutting off stems.

-Short-handled weeding tools give you control and precision when weeding.
-They and can be used in closely-planted areas where you might be trying to remove a weed from right next to another plant.
-These tools can be kept in your pocket, or easily to hand, as you do other gardening tasks, ready to be whipped out as soon as you see a stray weed rearing its ugly head.
+Short-handled tools give you control and precision when weeding.
+They can be used in closely-planted areas where you might be trying to remove a weed from right next to another plant.
+One of the best things about short-handled tools is that they can be kept in your pocket, or easily to hand, as you do other gardening tasks.
+They’re ready to be whipped out as soon as you see a stray weed rearing its ugly head.

-The downside of a short-handle is that you will need to be close to the ground so they may not be the best weeding tools for people who have difficulty kneeling or bending.
+The downside of a short handle is that you will need to be close to the ground; therefore, these may not be the best weeding tools for people who have difficulty kneeling or bending.

 Long-handled weeding tools allow you to stand up whilst weeding which can do wonders for your back.
-They might be slightly harder to store due to their size, but they offer more leverage which can make it easier to remove very stubborn weeds.
+They might be slightly harder to store due to their size, but they offer more leverage which can make it easier to remove stubborn, tough weeds.